Anti-corruption groups press OECD over use of corporate settlements

-NEW YORK, March 15 (Reuters) - Anti-bribery groups are raising concerns about governments expanding the use of deals that let companies accused of crimes avoid prosecution if they promise to implement reforms and pay heavy fines, ahead of an OECD anti-bribery meeting in Paris on Wednesday.
+NEW YORK (Reuters) - Anti-bribery groups are raising concerns about governments expanding the use of deals that let companies accused of crimes avoid prosecution if they promise to implement reforms and pay heavy fines, ahead of an OECD anti-bribery meeting in Paris on Wednesday.

 Transparency International, the London-based Corruption Watch and other groups sent a letter to the Secretary General of the Organisation for Economic Co-operation and Development questioning whether settlements actually deter corporate crime.